2025 Canadian federal election: Terrebonne

 At the beginning of October, La Presse reported that the worker at the constituency office responsible for issuing the faulty address labels was aware of the error three weeks before Election Day but failed to advise the returning officer or the voters concerned.
 He swore an affidavit to that effect for use at the forthcoming court hearing on October 20.
 Stéphane Perrault, the chief electoral officer, noted that Elections Canada could have issued appropriate instructions to compensate for the error if it had been promptly informed at the time.

 On October 27, the court ruled that a by-election would not be held.
 Quebec Superior Court justice Éric Dufour held that what happened did not constitute an irregularity as defined in Canadian election law, saying, "It is a simple human error, which sometimes occurs in general elections, committed inadvertently and without any dishonest or malicious intent."

 On November 3, Sinclair-Desgagné announced that she would be appealing the ruling to the Supreme Court of Canada, saying, "The judgment of the Superior Court of Quebec contains several errors of fact as well as an interpretation of the law and jurisprudence that invites an appeal", and that she was also planning to set up a crowdfunding campaign to raise money for the litigation costs.

+The hearing was held on February 13, 2026, and the Supreme Court gave oral judgment immediately afterwards, where it annulled the result of the election in the riding, making way for a by-election to be called.
+Auguste ceased to be an MP upon the release of the decision.
+The rationale for the decision will be released at a later date.

+In the subsequent Terrebonne federal by-election on April 13, 2026, Auguste won the riding by a margin of 648 votes against 47 other candidates.